The right choice of paving determines how your house, terrace and garden will look

 Usage | Recommended thickness | Surface | Tip |

-Terrace, pathway | 4–6 cm | smooth or slightly textured | more pleasant for barefoot walking |
+Terrace, walkway | 4–6 cm | smooth or lightly textured | more comfortable for barefoot walking |

 Driveway | min.
-6 cm | textured / multi-format composition | better distributes load |
+6 cm | textured / multiple format composition | better distributes load |

-Highly loaded areas | 8 cm and more | robust surface | always on a quality base |
+Heavily loaded areas | 8 cm and above | robust surface | always on a quality base |

 Large format → fewer joints, luxurious look, ideal for modern terraces and entrances.

-Smaller modules → more playful compositions, suitable for garden paths, courtyards, and mosaics.
+Smaller modules → more playful compositions, suitable for garden paths, courtyards and mosaics.

 Rule: